nuke-systems/runpod-comfyui-serverless/README.md

 ---

 This project allows you to run ComfyUI workflows as a serverless API endpoint on the RunPod platform.
-Submit workflows via API calls and receive generated images as base64 strings or S3 URLs.
+Submit workflows via API calls and receive generated images and videos as base64 strings or S3 URLs.
+Forked from the original project to add support for returning videos (in addition to images) as base64 or S3 URLs.
+No automatic tests written; video and image support works via Dockerfile, but is not tested with snapshots.

 ## Table of Contents